 The Equipment listed in this section shall have their calibrations checked at the manufacturer's recommended interval, and at least annually if no time is specified.
-The equipment below shall be tested at least annually for calibration using the manufacturer's calibration procedure.

 - 5.1.3.1.1.
 Passive Flow Hood.
-A device consisting of a flow capture element capable of creating an airtight perimeter seal around the inlet terminal; and an Airflow Meter capable of measuring the volumetric airflow through the flow capture element with an accuracy equal to or better than \pm 5 % or 5 cfm (2.5 L/s or 0.0025 m3/s), whichever is greater. - 5.1.3.1.2.
+A device consisting of a flow capture element capable of creating an airtight perimeter seal around the inlet terminal; and an Airflow Meter capable of measuring the volumetric airflow through the flow capture element with a maximum error of 5 % or 5 cfm (2.5 L/s or $0.0025 \text{ m}^3/\text{s}$), whichever is greater. - 5.1.3.1.2.
 Manometer.
-A device that can measure pressure difference with an accuracy equal to or better than ±1% of reading or 0.25 Pa (0.0010 in.
+A device that is capable of measuring pressure difference with a maximum error of 1% of reading or 0.25 Pa (0.0010 in.
 H2O), whichever is greater.

 - 5.1.3.2.1.
 The flow capture element of the Passive Flow Hood shall be placed over the inlet terminal, ensuring that an airtight perimeter seal has been created. - 5.1.3.2.2.
 The pressure tubing shall be inserted inside the flow capture element between the Airflow Meter and inlet terminal. - 5.1.3.2.3.
 The pressure difference between the flow capture element and the room shall be measured using the Manometer.
-If the pressure difference is more than 8 Pa, the procedure shall be terminated and no results recorded.

-5.1.3.2.4.
-If the pressure difference is ≤ 8 Pa (0.03 in H2O), then the average volumetric airflow through the Airflow Meter, measured over at least a 10 second period, shall be recorded.
+If the pressure difference is more than 8 Pa, then the procedure shall be terminated and no results recorded. - 5.1.3.2.4.
+If the pressure difference is ≤ 8 Pa (0.03 in H2O), then the average volumetric airflow through the Airflow Meter, measured over at least a 10-second period, shall be recorded.